Rob Murphy (basketball): Detroit Pistons

 In 2021, the Detroit Pistons hired Murphy as senior director of player personnel.

 On June 1, 2022, the Pistons announced the promotion of Murphy becoming assistant general manager.

 On October 20, 2022, it was reported that Murphy was placed on leave after the Pistons organization began investigating an allegation of workplace misconduct involving a former female employee.
-On May 3, 2023, Murphy was fired by the Pistons for "for violation of company policy and the terms of his employment agreement" after DeJanai Raska, Murphy's former executive assistant, announced that she was suing the Pistons and Murphy for sexual harassment and discrimination.
+On May 3, 2023, Murphy was fired by the Pistons for "violation of company policy and the terms of his employment agreement" after DeJanai Raska, Murphy's former executive assistant, announced that she was suing the Pistons and Murphy for sexual harassment and discrimination.
 Raska accused Murphy of grabbing her buttocks and trying to force her to have sex.
 Murphy denied the allegations through his attorney.
 On January 26, 2024, it was reported that the Pistons and Murphy were formally sued by Raska.
 On April 30, 2024, it was reported that the Pistons and Murphy reached a confidential settlement with Raska.